Review of Podcast Production School

-As I scoured the internet for options, I came across Gina Horkey’s 30 Days or Less to Freelance Writing Success.
+As I scoured the internet for options, I came across Gina Horkey’s 30 Days or Less to Freelance Writing Success (now called Fully Booked VA).
 I thought, “I could do this!”
 And I bought the course.
 I didn’t know it at the time, but it was just the start of building an online content creation business.

 Being transparent, it didn’t happen overnight, but that first course DID give me the tools and confidence to GET STARTED.